hnkeyang/mtr/README.md

 I wanted JSON output and I wanted all captured performance fields as well as IP, Hostname and ASN (if available) normalized into their own JSON fields and in a single object.
 Neither the CSV or XML output do this for you.
 I also changed the default to --without-gtk.
+See full blog post [here](http://www.biscaynedevops.com/home/mtr-with-json)